GDGOC-HKUST/2025-intro-to-docker-and-k8s/part3/script.md

 [*VISUAL: **SLIDES**: Each component appears with animation*]

 **YOU:** "
-1. **Pods** - The smallest deployable units containing one or more containers.
-Think of a pod as a workstation in our restaurant where one or more chefs (containers) work together.
-For example, our **Todo app's frontend** will run in a pod.
+1. **Pods** - Smallest deployable units containing containers.
+Our Todo app's frontend and backend will run in separate pods.

-2. **Deployments** - Managing replicated pods and updates.
-Like a restaurant manager ensuring there are always enough chefs on duty.
-We'll create deployments to ensure our frontend and backend pods are always running.

-3. **Services** - Exposing pods to network traffic.
-Like the waitstaff that connects customers to the kitchen.
-We'll create services so users can access our Todo app and so the frontend can communicate with the backend.

-4. **Persistent Volumes** - Managing storage that outlives pods.
-Similar to the restaurant's pantry that remains even if chefs change.
-Our database needs persistent storage so we don't lose Todo items when pods restart.
+2. **Deployments** - Manage pod replicas and automatically replace failed pods.

+3. **Services** - Provide stable network endpoints for pods.
+They'll connect our app components and enable user access.

+4. **Persistent Volumes** - Storage that exists independently of pods, ensuring our database data survives pod restarts.

-5. **ConfigMaps and Secrets** - Separating configuration from code.
-Like recipe books and secret ingredients that can be updated without changing the chefs.
-We'll use these to store database connection details without hardcoding them.
+5. **ConfigMaps and Secrets** - Store configuration separately from code.

-Let's see these concepts in action with our Todo application!" [*gesture: transition motion*]

-[ENGAGEMENT QUESTION: "If you're familiar with Docker Compose, what do you think would be the biggest difference in how we manage our application?"]
+We only briefly introduced these concepts about kubernetes, if you are interested in learning more, you can visit kubernetes.io, now we'll dive deeper into the **implementation**.

 ---